The Ultimate 4-Week New Zealand Road Trip Itinerary

 Day 9 – Wellington to Picton

 Today you have the treat of taking the ferry from the North Island to the South Island!
-We recommend a sunrise or sunset sailing for the best prices and the best light for a stunning journey across the Cook Strait and through the Marlborough Sounds.
-Depending on what time your sailing is, you will either have time to do something in Wellington or Picton.
-Here are some ideas.
+We recommend a sunrise or sunset sailing for the best prices and the best light for a stunning journey across the Cook Strait and through the Marlborough Sounds – see The Ferry Between the North Island and South Island: Full Guide.

 Things to Do in Wellington

-- Visit theTe Papa Museumto learn everything there is to know about New Zealand.
+- Visit the Te Papa Museum to learn everything there is to know about New Zealand

-- Go to Zealandia to see native New Zealand wildlife.
+- Go to Zealandia to see native New Zealand wildlife

 - Tour the city sights of Wellington from the Waterfront to Cuba Street to the Botanic Gardens to Mt Victoria.
 Find out more in our One Day in Wellington: City Walking Tour Itinerary…

 Things to Do in Picton

 - Take the Beachcomber Cruises‘ mail boat cruise out onto the waters of the Marlborough Sounds

 - Mountain bike the Link Pathway or Queen Charlotte Track

 - Kayak around the harbour with Wilderness Guides

 Accommodation in Picton

 Day 10 – Picton to Nelson

-Stop by Havelock to take a boat cruise out into the Marlborough Sounds or join a kayaking tour down the Pelorus River one of The Hobbit filming locations.
-Then you will reach New Zealands sunniest city, Nelson, where you will have more opportunity to do some of the following activities.
+Stop by Havelock to take a boat cruise out into the Marlborough Sounds or join a kayaking tour with Pelorus Eco Adventures down the Pelorus River one of The Hobbit filming locations.
+For more inspiration, check out the 10 Best Things to Do in Havelock.